-If the output for the tree is the volume, then this must be converted to biomass and carbon using equations in Section 3.1.1.
-If processing of alternative data on dead wood is necessary, equations in section 3.1.2 may be used.
+If the output for the tree is the volume, then this must be converted to biomass and carbon using equations in Section 3.3.1.1.
+If processing of alternative data on dead wood is necessary, equations in Section 3.3.1.2.1 may be used.
 Where models do not predict dead wood dynamics, the baseline harvesting scenario may not decrease dead wood more than 50% through the Crediting Period.

-3.1.1 Tree Carbon Stock Calculation
+3.3.1.1 TREE CARBON STOCK CALCULATION

-The mean carbon stock in aboveground biomass per unit area is estimated based on field measurements in sample plots.
+The mean carbon stock in aboveground biomass per hectare is estimated based on field measurements in sample plots.
 A sampling plan must be developed that describes the inventory process including sample size, determination of plot numbers, plot layout and locations, and data collected.
 Plot data used for biomass calculations may not be older than 10 years.
 Plots may be permanent or temporary and they may have a defined boundary or use variable radius sampling methods.
-Biomass for each tree is calculated from its merchantable volume using a component ratio method.
-The Project Proponent must use the same set of equations, diameter at breast height thresholds, and selected biomass components for ex ante and ex post baseline and project estimates.